MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-balancing-demand-and-supply.md

 1. Already in inventory: Item Ledger Entry (Planning Flexibility = None)
 2. Sales Return Order (Planning Flexibility = None)
 3. Inbound Transfer Order
-4. Works Order
+4. Production Order
 5. Assembly Order
 6. Purchase Order

 ### <a name="priority-related-to-the-state-of-demand-and-supply"></a>Priority Related to the State of Demand and Supply
 Apart from priorities given by the type of demand and supply, the present state of the orders in the execution process also defines a priority.
-For example, warehouse activities have an impact, and the status of sales, purchase, transfer, assembly, and works orders is taken into account:
+For example, warehouse activities have an impact, and the status of sales, purchase, transfer, assembly, and production orders is taken into account:

 1. Partly handled (Planning Flexibility = None)
 2. Already in progress in the warehouse (Planning Flexibility = None)
 3. Released – all order types (Planning Flexibility = Unlimited)
-4. Firm Planned Works Order (Planning Flexibility = Unlimited)
+4. Firm Planned Production Order (Planning Flexibility = Unlimited)
 5. Planned/Open – all order types (Planning Flexibility = Unlimited)

 ## <a name="balancing-supply-with-demand"></a>Balancing Supply with Demand